FAQ

 Query letters are not my strength, but I can point you toward a few resources: YA Highway, author Susan Dennard, Writer’s Digest, publishing guru Jane Friedman, Query Shark, and author Nathan Bransford.

-They’re in stores and libraries now; there are links to many online retailers on my Books page.
+My first three published books are in stores and libraries now!
+There are links to online retailers on my Books page.
 You can learn more about Jilly and Max from Kissing Max Holden by checking out its Pinterest board HERE.
 If you want to know more about Elise and Mati from The Impossibility of Us, you can visit its Pinterest board HERE.
 If you want to meet Callie and Chloe and Tucker from How the Light Gets In, you can visit the book’s Pinterest board HERE.
+And, get to know Lia, Beck, and Isaiah from Everything I Promised You via its Pinterest Board HERE.

-No and no. All of my books thus far are stand-alone novels.
+No and no and no. All of my books thus far are stand-alone novels.
 Cookies and kisses factor heavily into all my stories, though.

 Why do you write for young adults?